rozek/node-red-user-management-example/README.md

 * POST with form variable `Password`
 * &lt;user-id&gt; must be the email address of an account which has already been confirmed
 * `Password` must be the current password for this account
-* if all conditions are met a "bearer" token with the currently configured lifetime will be generated and returned in an "authorization" header.
+* if all conditions are met, a "bearer" token with the currently configured lifetime will be generated and returned in an "authorization" header.
 This token can now be used for further requests to authenticate the logged-in user
 * the token expires after a configured time of inactivity but - within its lifetime - it gets refreshed by every request which requires an authentication
 * explit logins are not necessary if "basic HTTP authentication" is used